cylc/cylc-doc/src/user-guide/running-workflows/reflow.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:term:`Incomplete<incomplete>` tasks are retained in the active window in expectation of retriggering to complete :term:`expected outputs<expected output>` and continue their flow.
+:term:`Incomplete<incomplete>` tasks are retained in the active window in expectation of retriggering to complete :term:`required outputs<required output>` and continue their flow.

-If another flow encounters an incomplete task (i.e. if another instance of the same task collides with it in the ``n=0`` :term:`active window`) the task will run again and carry both flow numbers forward if it successfully completes its expected outputs.
+If another flow encounters an incomplete task (i.e. if another instance of the same task collides with it in the ``n=0`` :term:`active window`) the task will run again and carry both flow numbers forward if it successfully completes its required outputs.

 Stopping Flows